torch/nn/doc/criterion.md

 end
 ```

-This criterion also provides two helper functions `getPredictions(input)` and `getTopPrediction(input)` that return the raw predictions and the top prediction index respectively, given an input
+This criterion also provides two helper functions `getPredictions(input)` and `getTopPrediction(input)` that return the raw predictions and the top prediction index respectively, given an input sample.

 <a name="nn.DistKLDivCriterion"></a>
 ## DistKLDivCriterion ##